Expat Taxes in Finland: What Americans Need to Know

 Property located in Finland is taxed at the municipal level.
 This tax is payable by the person who owned the land at the start of the tax year.
 The rate varies depending on the municipality, ranging from 0.41% to 2% of the property’s value.
 Forested and agricultural land are exempt.

-A tax applies to selling real property in Finland and Finnish securities.
+A tax applies to selling real property and Finnish securities in Finland.
 The rates for this tax are:

 These rates are assessed on the value of the sale.
 The following transfers are generally exempt from this tax: